t3mp14r3/ydm/README.md

 + taffy

+#### PS:
-Please, keep in notice, that it can be buggy.
-It would so cool, if you give me some feedback in Issues!
+Please, keep in notice, that it can be buggy, i've tested it, but who knows what can happend.
+If you stumble across an issue, please report, also, leave all the ideas and proposals you have!